About Maurice Joseph Kelliher is an artist/performance maker who works across dance/theatre/video/performance/and documentary

 Kirsten Dehlholm | Artistic director | Hotel Pro Forma, Denmark

-London-born Maurice Kelliher is a performance maker working across dance/movement/theatre/sound/and video—whose work has been shown in England, Ireland, Albania, and Brazil.
+London-born Maurice Kelliher is a performance maker working across dance/physical performance/theatre/sound/and video.
+Work has been shown in England, Ireland, Albania, and Brazil.

-He trained formally as a contemporary dancer and choreographer—having previously worked/trained as an actor-performer.
-He holds a BA (Hons) Dance from Trinity Laban, London (2007).
+Having been an actor-performer; he also trained as a contemporary dancer and choreographer—and holds a BA (Hons) Dance theatre from Trinity Laban, London.
 Since 2010 he has focussed exclusively on making work.
 In 2012, as part of an international mentorship programme, Maurice was mentored for six-months of by Kirsten Dehlholm - the multi award-winning artistic director of international performance laboratory Hotel Pro Forma (Denmark).

 In 2011 his work was nominated for the coveted Spirit of the (Dublin) Fringe Commissioning Award.